Formartine and Buchan Way

 and villages along the route.

 A new information pack has been produced providing lots of detail to help you make the most of this great trail, including some history of the former railway line and information about the towns and villages along the route.
 A set of eleven route cards accompany the information booklet and these provide more detailed information about short, easy to manage sections of the route.
-The information packs can be purchased from Tourist Information Centers and some local shops priced at just £2.50 a pack or they can be downloaded free of charge from here.
+The information packs can be purchased from Tourist Information Centers and some local shops priced at just £2.50 a pack.